Destination

 What clothes and footwear should I take with me?

-It depends on the physical activity of the tour, but it is always recommended to take hiking boots and clothes appropriate to the weather conditions.
-It is recommended to research the weather conditions of each country before the tour.
+It depends on the level of physical activity involved in your chosen itinerary, but it is always recommended to take comfortable walking shoes and clothes appropriate to the weather conditions.
+It is recommended to research the weather conditions of each country before you depart on your trip to South America.

 Destination Map